-Manheim is the more refined of the bunch, providing shrives for dealers are looking for, such as selling off undesired trade-ins, powersport vehicles, recreational vehicles, boats, and more.
-They are a one-stop-shop for a range of services including reconditioning vehicles for resale.
+Manheim is the more refined of the bunch, providing high quality vehicles dealers are looking for, such as selling off undesired trade-ins, power sport vehicles, recreational vehicles, boats, and more.
+This auction is a one-stop-shop for a range of services and even offer reconditioning vehicles for resale.
 This includes detailing to light mechanical repairs.
-Many big corporate dealers use Manheim, but smaller ones find deals there as well.
+Many big corporate dealers use Manheim, but smaller ones find deals here as well.

-Like Manheim, Adesa boasts a full range of services and caters themselves to dealers needing a full range of services.
+Adesa also boasts a full range of services and caters themselves to dealers needing a full range of services.
 They cater to Manufacturers, Banks, rental companies, fleet companies, insurance companies.
 They have great inventory and expansive reach.
 They also do well with marketing aged and high mileage vehicles.

 This one is definitely for the public but dealers can have at it too.
 They access to almost all the above and combine their listings on this website.
 They then transmit your bid to various auctions like IAAI and Copart, buying the car on your behalf using their dealer license for a flat fee of $299.
 Wish we thought of that one first!

 This one really needs no introduction.eBay is the ultimate vehicle site for the consumer but a dealer can find a car here too.
-This is however full retail since it’s open to anyone.
-It’s gotten harder and harder to get a great deal on eBay because of their immense reach and everyone knows them.
+This is however is close to full retail since it's open to anyone.
+It's gotten harder and harder to get a great deal on eBay because of their immense reach and everyone knows them.

-This is another auction site open to the public.
+This is another venue open to the public.
 This is a safe consumer auction.
-They take inventory that is in great shape, and pick vehicles that are in prestine shape.
-Try them
+They take inventory that is in great shape, and by hand picking the vehicles they choose to have you bid on.

 There are many times we’ve had customers that bid at an auction that’s far from home, only to find out the shipping slashed their profits.
 Be sure to get an instant quote before bidding.
 Use our site as much as you like, free.